andreasdr/minitscript/README.md

 ...
 ```

-Removing from arrays using a index with array.remove():
+Removing from arrays using a index with Array.remove():
 ```
 ...
 	$array->remove(2)
 ...
 ```
-Iterating arrays using array.length() and array.get():
+Iterating arrays using Array.length() and Array.get():
 ```
 ...
 	$i = 0